jayme/pleroma-cookbook/README.md

 The cookbook provides a kitchen-vagrant configuration and a pleroma_test cookbook for testing.

-**WARNING** Tests will utilize a postgres database provided by default property values (localhost) unless modified.
+**WARNING** Tests will utilize a postgresql database provided by default property values (localhost) unless modified.
+You must provide the postgresql server on your own.

 Contributing
 ------------